Adapters

 });

 In-memory databases are destroyed when the process exits and cannot be shared between processes.
-Only use :memory: for unit tests or if your worker runs in the same process as your app.
+Use :memory: only for unit tests or single-process apps.

 Limitations